There are several key tax forms that you need to be aware of as a nonresident in the U.S.

 If the form is approved by the IRS, any previously withheld amounts should be refunded to the taxpayer.
 If the form is rejected, the employer should continue to collect tax.

-Difference between Form 8233 to Form W-8BEN
+Difference between Form 8233 and Form W-8BEN

 A lot of nonresidents are unsure whether they need to file a Form 8233 or W-8BEN.